Adobe 2026: What’s changed and what it means for your team

 Here’s what’s changed and why it matters.

-Adobe Express is becoming the new front door
+Is Adobe Express Adobes new front door?

 It’s no longer the “lite” version of anything.
 It’s now the place Adobe wants everyone to start from beginners to seasoned designers.